yohoushi/multiforecast-client/README.md

 ## About mgclient

-`mgclient` is a Multiple GrowthForecast Client.
+`multiforecast-client` is a Multiple GrowthForecast Client.

 Features